Joel Schwärzler

 Joel Josef Schwärzler (born 27 January 2006) is an Austrian professional tennis player.
-He has a career-high ATP singles ranking of No. 235, achieved on 29 September 2025 and a doubles ranking of No. 222, achieved on 10 November 2025.
-He is currently the No. 5 singles player from Austria.
+He has a career-high ATP singles ranking of No. 150 achieved on 10 August 2026 and a doubles ranking of No. 202, reached on 12 January 2026.
+He is currently the No. 3 singles player from Austria.

-Schwärzler reached an ITF junior combined ranking of world No. 1 on 29 January 2024.

 Early life

-Schwärzler is the son of a South African mother and an Austrian father from Vorarlberg.
+Schwärzler is the son of a South African mother and an Austrian father.
 He grew up in Hard, Austria.
 He began playing tennis at the age of 5.

 He began training at the ÖTV performance centre in Südstadt in 2021.

+Junior career

-He won the Austrian U18 national championship titles in singles and doubles in 2022, and followed this up by winning the U16 European Championships in July 2022 in Přerov, Czech Republic, defeating top seed Martin Landaluce in the final.
+Schwärzler won the Austrian U18 national championship titles in singles and doubles in 2022, and followed this up by winning the U16 European Championships in July 2022 in Přerov, Czechia, defeating top seed Martín Landaluce in the final.

-Career

-Juniors: Masters and French Open Champion

-Schwärzler reached the final of the 2023 US Open – Boys' doubles alongside partner Federico Bondioli, where they lost to Max Dahlin and Oliver Ojakäär despite twice having a match point.
+In September 2023, Schwärzler was a runner-up in the boys' doubles category at the 2023 US Open, with Italian Federico Bondioli.
+The pair lost to Max Dahlin and Oliver Ojakäär, despite twice having a match point.

-In October 2023, he won two titles in two weeks, claiming victory at J500 event in Osaka and following that up with victory at the ITF Junior Masters event in Chengdu, China defeating Rodrigo Pacheco Méndez of Mexico in the boys’ final.
+In October, Schwärzler won two singles titles in a row, claiming victory at J500 event in Osaka and following that up with victory at the ITF Junior Masters event in Chengdu, China.
+He defeated Mexican Rodrigo Pacheco Méndez in the boys’ final.
 He became the first Austrian player to win the title.
-As a result he reached world No. 3 in the junior rankings.

-At the 2024 French Open, Schwärzler won his first junior Grand Slam title in the boys' doubles, partnering with Nicolai Budkov Kjær.
+At the 2024 French Open, Schwärzler won his first Grand Slam Junior title, in the boys' doubles, partnering with Norwegian Nicolai Budkov Kjær.

+The Austrian had good results on the ITF junior circuit, maintaining a 105–46 singles win-loss record and reached an ITF junior combined ranking of world No. 1 on 29 January 2024.